 The Design Standards and Mixed Use Ordinance (Subchapter E of the Land Development Code) is comprised of three primary components:

 The City of Austin’s Restricted Front Yard and Side Yard Parking ordinance prohibits parking a motor vehicle in the front or side yard of a residence except in a driveway or a paved parking space.

-Below are proposals to amend Chapters 25-1 through 25-11, 25-13 and Title 30 of the City Code.
+Below are links to the existing City Code and Land Development Code, as well as proposals to amend Chapters 25-1 through 25-11, 25-13 and Title 30 of the City Code.

 The Planning Commission and City Council may initiate changes to the Code.
 The focus may be on a single neighborhood, a corridor, an activity center, or on a more extensive area depending on community and citywide goals.

 City Code Titles 1-30 of the Code of Ordinances.

 Development regulations within the City's planning and zoning jurisdiction.

 These regulations apply to the subdivision of land in the portion of the City of Austin's extraterritorial jurisdiction that is within Travis County, including the areas that the city has annexed for limited purposes.